618Project/WorldVu/README.md

 </span>

 <span style="color:black">
-We would be utilizing the GPUs present in the Gates Cluster for our development since we anticipate our code to have longer runtimes and the iterations also to be on the higher side.
+We plan to utilize the GPUs present in the Gates Cluster for our development since we anticipate our code to have longer runtimes and the iterations also to be on the higher side.
 We would be starting from the scanner code base found at :
 "insert link here" and also we would be referring to the original implementation of the facebook surround 360 pipeline found here " ".
-We would also be referring the documentatin and overall implementaiton of the scanner as well as the draft documentation from Facebook describing challenges of the same.
+We would also be referring the documentation and overall implementaiton of the scanner as well as the draft documentation from Facebook describing challenges of the same.
 We would also be using CUDA documentations for our coding references and looking into OpenCV and Vision Pipeline accelerator related papers to aid our efforts in designing the best possible accelerator for the said problem.
 </span>